CristianOu/CristianOu/README.md

 ## Hi there, I'm Cristian! 👋

-### I'm a software developer pursuing a master's degree in Computer Science at ITU - Copenhagen
+### I’m a software developer who recently completed a master’s degree in Computer Science at the IT University of Copenhagen.

 <br />